chromium/chromium/docs/android_native_libraries.md

      app zygote. `libmonochrome.so` is loaded in the zygote before `fork()`.
      * Similar to O-P, app zygote provides copy-on-write memory semantics so RELRO sharing is redundant.
+ * For Android R+:
+   * One difference from Q: the shared memory region is created using `memfd_create(2)`.
+This allows the region to survive forking from the app zygote, which will allow the zygote to share RELRO with all types of processes in the future.

 ## Partitioned libraries
 Some Chrome code is placed in feature-specific libraries and delivered via